 Rather than inviting onto your podcast the kind of conservative who agrees with pretty much all of your views (David Frum), why not invite one who doesn’t?
 How about inviting John Derbyshire, Peter Brimelow, Pat Buchanan, Jim Goad, Fred Reed, Gavin Macinnes or Steve Sailer?
-You could tell them precisely what is wrong with their obsession with demographic stability, limiting immigration to what is beneficial to the host nation, enforcing existing immigration laws, stopping people from terrorist-exporting countries entering the USA, preventing both legal and illegal immigrants taking American jobs thus depressing wages, plus anything else you might like to say.
+You could tell them precisely what is wrong with their obsession with demographic stability, limiting immigration to what is beneficial to the host nation, enforcing existing immigration laws, stopping people from terrorist-exporting countries entering the USA, preventing both legal and illegal immigrants taking American jobs which depress wages, plus anything else you might like to say.

 Perhaps you don’t want to invite a real conservative onto your podcast because you and they would have almost no common ground.
 After all, you want a progressive liberal country while they want a more traditionally conservative country.
 I’d be interested how you would go about showing them that they are wrong.
 Not wrong in their strategies, but wrong for wanting what they want.
-You talk about peaks and valleys on a moral landscape and I’d be curious to know why you think the peak they are aiming for is lower than yours.
+You talk about peaks and valleys on a moral landscape and I’d be curious to know why you think the peak they are aiming for is any lower than yours.

 The Unrecorded Man